How to Create a High-Converting B2B Landing Page

 Why Should I Be Using Landing Pages?

-According to Search Engine Journal, landing pages are campaign focused, and live separately from your primary website.
+Landing pages are campaign focused, and live separately from your primary website.
 On behalf of our clients, we sometimes deploy scores of landing pages—each optimized for a single keyword phrase.
 Because they’re highly customizable, the landing page is the one tool in your marketing toolbox that can directly address a prospect’s problem or answer a question with a specific call to action.

 Additionally, B2B marketers use landing pages to increase conversion rates from prospects engaging all of your company’s digital marketing tactics, which includes your website, white papers, e-books and other offers.
 Landing pages often have higher conversion rates than other tactics because their only purpose is to capture a lead through a compelling offer and clear CTA.
 The best landing pages can deliver conversion rates of more than 5%.
 And because each is inexpensive to deploy, landing pages have nearly limitless capacity to generate leads.